jeremyli16/ValoGM/README.md

 - **Pistol bonus-round economy:** team that loses the pistol round (rounds 1 / 13) is forced to eco on round 2 / 14, saving full budget for a guaranteed full buy on round 3 / 15 — matches the real Valorant pistol → eco → bonus-round cadence
 - Player combat power: Aim (55%) + Game Sense (30%) + Clutch (15%), modified by role rating, equipment tier, side (attack/defense), and morale
 - Role side modifiers: Duelists strong on attack, Sentinels on defense, Controllers on defense, Initiators balanced
-- **Role-differentiated kill and death rates:** Duelists entry-frag (kill weight ×1.30, survival weight ×0.80); Sentinels hold safe angles (survival ×1.25); Initiators and Controllers support (survival ×1.10 / ×1.00, kill weight ×0.90 / ×0.80) — produces realistic per-role stat profiles
+- **Role-differentiated kill, death, and assist rates:** kill weight — Duelist ×1.25, Initiator ×0.95, Controller ×0.85, Sentinel ×0.95; assist probability weighted by role — Controller ×1.60, Initiator ×1.30, Sentinel ×0.85, Duelist ×0.55; produces realistic per-role stat profiles where Controllers and Initiators accrue high APR despite lower KPR
-- Team synergy bonus (+6%) when all 4 roles are present
+- **Team synergy bonus (+6%)** when all 4 roles are present
+- **Team chemistry modifier:** average pairwise chemistry among the 5 starters scales team combat power by ×(1 + chemistry/1000) — range ×1.0 (strangers) to ×1.10 (long-established lineup); applied on top of the synergy bonus
 - **Map-specific attack/defense bias** sourced from VLR.gg pro-play data: Split −0.03, Pearl −0.02, Bind +0.01, Haven +0.02, Fracture +0.02, Abyss +0.02, Ascent +0.03; bias shifts the per-round win probability of each round played on that map
 - **Clutch mechanic:** when one player faces two or more opponents mid-round, a separate clutch check fires — 1v2 ≈ 28%, 1v3 ≈ 12%, 1v4 ≈ 5%, 1v5 ≈ 2% base rate (sourced from VLR.gg), scaled by the clutch player's Clutch stat (×0.7–1.3); success credits the clutch player with all remaining kills; failure on a non-match-point round results in a weapon save (player escapes)
 - **Weapon saves:** losing-side survivor who fails a clutch check saves their rifle for the next round (does not die, no kill credited), unless it is match point — on match point all players fight to the death